 Server autogeneration and mysql_ssl_rsa_setup help lower the barrier to using SSL by making it easier to generate the required files.
 However, certificates generated by these methods are self-signed, which may not be very secure.
 After you gain experience using such files, consider obtaining certificate/key material from a registered certificate authority.

-MySQL servers have the capability of automatically generating
+server has the capability of automatically generating missing

 system variables control automatic generation of these files.